CITY PULSE: The Summer Show

 Invisible Visible Light Dark

-The Sanat Initiative is hosting Rahman Zada and Salman Khan’s art exhibition titled ‘Invisible Visible Light Dark’ from June 18 to June 26.
+The Sanat Initiative is hosting Rahman Zada and Salman Khan’s art exhibition titled ‘Invisible Visible Light Dark’ until June 26.
 Call 0300-8208108 for more information.

-The Koel Gallery is hosting a group exhibition by the Indus Valley School’s recent fine art graduates titled ‘Spacebar’ until June 20.
+The Koel Gallery is hosting Shaukat Ali’s solo art exhibition titled ‘Labyrinth’ from June 25 to July 5.
 Call 021-35831292 for more information.